vankessel/vankessel.github.io/blog/_posts/2024-08-08-symmetry-of-consciousness.md

 Pre-birth and post-death seem to likely be the same state of (non-)consciousness.
 That would make the two ends of every lifetime symmetric.

+May it be that _any_ two conscious experiences are symmetric?
+Like how you may consider different [permutations of a Rubik's cube](https://en.wikipedia.org/wiki/Rubik's_Cube_group) to be symmetric despite the labels not matching?

 Does that mean [Lie Theory](https://en.wikipedia.org/wiki/Lie_theory), the study of continuous symmetries, can be applied to our continuous experience from birth to death?

 At any instant, are we are moving infinitesimally in a direction tangent to the manifold of [phenomenal](https://en.wikipedia.org/wiki/Phenomenon#Philosophy) experiences?